Korean wrestling scene, Sirum (씨름), at the Korean folk museum in Yanji, capital of Yanbian

 Dunhua (敦化市，둔화 시) - with a population of over 400,000 it is similar to that of Yanji in terms of size but distinctively different to the capital of the prefecture.
 There is, though, less Korean influence and it is more common to hear people speak in Chinese rather than Korean.
 Dunhua has a temple, Liu Ding Shan, that hosts a giant buddhist statute which can be seen from miles away.
 If ever going to Yanji or Tumen you can see this statue from the train.

 Helong （和龙市，허룽 시）- city of 220,000 inhabitants, it has a large concentration of Korean Chinese.
 This extremely clean city is surrounded by beautiful green mountains on one side.
 If going to Helong we recommend you to stop by the central square which will be packed with locals playing volleyball, tijian, skating and all kinds of sports and games.
 The sight of a Westerner is not that common here and you will be more than welcome to join in!

 Cinema, Longjing city

 Longjing (龙井市，룡정시) - only 20 minutes away from Yanji and around half its size in terms of population but seemingly much smaller, this city has a large percentage of ethnic Korean Chinese citizens.
 It is relatively close to Hoeryong which is the birthplace of the DPRK National Heroine Kim Jong Suk (wife of Kim Il Sung and mother of Kim Jong Il).

-Note: if you notice carefully in the picture you can see the high speed train tracks being built which will make going to this part of China much more convenient by train.
+Antu （安图县，안도현）- a county in Yanbian it is mainly inhabited by Han Chinese.
+We sometimes make a stop here before heading to the Chinese part of Mount Paekdu.
+Note: if you notice carefully in the picture you can see the high speed train tracks which made going to this part of China much more convenient.